mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

 ---
 ### About

 I’m Mohammad Rowshan, an Early-Career Academic (ECA) Fellow in the School of Electrical Engineering and Telecommunications at the University of New South Wales (UNSW), Sydney.
+I am also a Visiting Fellow (Honorary) at the Centre for Quantum Software and Information (QSI) at the University of Technology Sydney.

 I am open to opportunities in both academia and industry, including collaborations, projects, and positions.